ClusterLabs/pacemaker/doc/sphinx/shared/pacemaker-intro.rst

 When shared storage is available, every node can potentially be used for failover.
 Pacemaker can even run multiple copies of services to spread out the workload.
-This is sometimes called N to N Redundancy.
+This is sometimes called N-to-N redundancy.

 .. image:: ../shared/images/pcmk-active-active.png
    :alt: N to N Redundancy